calimero-archive/docs/docs/getting_started/bridge_console.md

 ![](../../static/img/deny-rule.png)

-With these rules set, any Account ID that does not contain the term "evil" can make cross shard calls, while accounts containing "evil" cannot make any cross shard calls.
+With these rules set, any Account ID that does not contain the term "evil" can make cross-shard calls, while accounts containing "evil" cannot make any cross-shard calls.

-### Verify cross shard connector permission
+### Verify cross-shard connector permission

-To verify if a specific pair of Account ID and Contract ID is eligible for making cross shard calls, click on **Check Permissions** button and provide the relevant Account ID and Contract ID that you want to check.
+To verify if a specific pair of Account ID and Contract ID is eligible for making cross-shard calls, click on **Check Permissions** button and provide the relevant Account ID and Contract ID that you want to check.

 ![](../../static/img/deny-permisson-rule.png)

-This will determine if the provided pair has the necessary permissions for performing cross shard calls.
+This will determine if the provided pair has the necessary permissions for performing cross-shard calls.

 :::info
 For more details on permissions, refer to the [Permissions](/docs/bridge/bridging/2_permissions.mdx) documentation.